TALES FROM THE COOP foody.org/coop.html

 TOXIN VOTE DEFEATED BY ICE CREAM CAVALRY

 After the usual grandstanding before the main agenda, last week's monthly governing meeting had a meaty argument over possibly-toxic-product boycotts.
-This report guaranteed 73% accurate!

 The vote was 24-18 against boycotting.
-(Those numbers averaged from a tripartite vote on each toxin.
+(Those numbers are averaged from a tripartite vote on each toxin.
 The vote for favoring freedom of dairy choice was strongest, and some members left immedately thereafter, one joking about having rescued his favorite yogurt from oblivion.)

-The five-member board of directors, who "convene" after the general meeting ends so that they may confirm for legal reasons the votes of the general meeting, fragmented slightly when one of its two relative rebels suggested that the board vote to confirm proposals' votes individually, rather than collectively.
-This could have been sparked by the unique tripartite anti-toxin vote, but it does conform to the direct-democracy-and-accountability platform of the rebels.
-But the other three directors voted down itemization, so the board voted unanimously to confirm the general meeting's votes, and we all got on with our lives, such as they are.
+The five-member board of directors, who "convene" after the general meeting ends so that they may confirm for legal reasons the votes of the general meeting, fragmented slightly when one of its two rebels suggested that the board vote to confirm proposals' votes individually, rather than collectively.
+This could have been sparked by the unique tripartite anti-toxin vote, but it does also conform to the direct-democracy-and-accountability platform of the rebels.
+But the other three directors voted down itemization, so the board voted unanimously to confirm the General Meeting's votes, and we all got on with our lives, such as they are.

 Back to list of dispatches.